DjangoForAll/Django-Course/Level_2/2_running_python/Content/Readme.md

 This is the recommended way to execute python files.
 First, save your file with the `.py` extension.

 Then open up your terminal and type in `python filename.py` to execute the file.

+--

+If the python plugin for VS Code is not installed by default you can install it by following this [tutorial](https://code.visualstudio.com/docs/python/python-tutorial)

+If autoformatting does not work out of the box, follow this [tutorial](https://marcobelo.medium.com/setting-up-python-black-on-visual-studio-code-5318eba4cd00) to get it up and running.